Breeds

 Evolution from Traditional Herding Dogs

-Border Collies have a long history as herding dogs, with their origins tracing back to the 1800s.
-The breed was formally recognized in the late 1800s, with the Kennel Club in Britain recognizing them in 1976 and the American Kennel Club (AKC) following suit in 1995.
-This recognition solidified their place as a distinct breed, known for their exceptional herding abilities.
+Border Collies are long-established herding dogs, the history of which dates back to the 1800s.
+The breed was established in the late nineteenth century and the Kennel Club in Britain recognized them in 1976 and the American Kennel Club (AKC) in 1995.
+This was identified as a breed that made them a unique breed and which was very good in herding.

 Influential Moments in Breed Development